leobudima/elogii-blog/content/how-vehicle-routing-and-scheduling-work-in-logistics.md

 ### Faster route planning and optimization

-First of all, software automates how you plan delivery routes.
+First of all, the software automates how you plan delivery routes.

 That means you’ll spend less time planning routes.
 And even less time optimizing them.

 If you [**manually plan routes**](https://elogii.com/blog/are-you-still-planning-manually/), then you know this can take hours and days to do.

-By automating the process, it takes mere minutes to plan routes with multiple stops for each vehicle in your fleet.
+By automating the process, it takes minutes to plan routes with multiple stops for each vehicle in your fleet.

 All you have to do is input a list of orders into the dashboard and the system divides them among your vehicles and calculates the optimal route for each one in just a few minutes.